social-media-server/client-gateway/README.md

 # 🌐 - Social Media - Client Gateway

 ## Description
-This is the Client Gateway repository for the Social Media API, built using NestJS using Microservices Architechture.
+This is the Client Gateway repository for the Social Media API, built using NestJS with Microservices Architechture.

 ## Tech Stack
 - NestJS